altillimity/L-Band-Decoders/README.md

-# Satellite Decoders
+# L-Band Satellite Decoders

-A few small projects aimed at decoding various satellites that are more of an experiment here (may be redundant with other projects sharing the same code).
+A few small projects aimed at decoding various L-Band satellites that are more of an experiment here (may be redundant with other projects sharing the same code).
 Mostly WIP stuff, or small programs here and there.

 ## FengYun Decoder